HEAVY MACHINERY PRO Logo

 Why Buy Your Used CAT 320 from Heavy Machinery Pro?

 At Heavy Machinery Pro, we enforce the industry's strictest inspection processes.
 We maintain the highest refurbishment standards and provide seamless global shipping via RoRo or Flat Rack.
-Our SGS Verified Reports ensure that the machine you buy is work-ready.
+Our in-house Verified Reports ensure that the machine you buy is work-ready.
 Contact our sales team today for a custom wholesale quote and export consultation.

 FAQ